 Member, Jesse Sugoy – Dabach

 Chairman, Vitus Foneg – Education, Awareness and Outreach Committee

 Chairman, Lawrence Pong – Monitoring Committee

-Tamil Marine Managed Area project Coordinator, Janice R. Tamangided
+Tamil Marine Conservation Area project Coordinator, Janice R. Tamangided

 Tamil Watershed project Coordinator, Ezekiel R. Kenfathlee